luizfdias/waes-assignment/README.md

 First step is provide the data to be Analyzed.

-Here’s a sample request to left and right resources:
+Here is a sample request to left and right resources:

 ```
   POST HOST/v1/diff/1/left